 - 13.10.1.
 Virements in respect of capital projects will only be considered if the proposed virement: - 13.10.1.1. includes all cost elements of the project and if all cost elements were recorded, verified and certified as the accurate and the final project cost by the relevant Senior Manager, including retention fees; - 13.10.1.2. the virement is within the same vote as per the definition of this policy; and - 13.10.1.3. the virement is made to an approved capital project that is already included in the capital budget for the same financial year. - 13.10.2.
 The virement of projects funded from the Municipal Infrastructure Grant will only be allowed if: - 13.10.2.1.
 The project that will receive the virement is a project that is already approved by the relevant provincial department; - 13.10.2.2. the virement is within the same vote as per the definition of this policy; - 13.10.2.3. the counter funding is also transferred; - 13.10.2.4. the virement is made to an approved capital project that is already included in the capital budget for the current or the next two years; and if - 13.10.2.5. the principles as contemplated in Section 31 are adhered to when the project refers to a project budgeted for in the outer years. - 13.10.3.
-Any other virements in respect of capital projects will only be permitted if the projects were carried over from the prior year and included in the IDP. - 13.10.4.
+Any other virements in respect of capital projects will only be permitted and included to approved projects as part of the annual or adjustment budgets and the approved IDP of the Council. - 13.10.4.
 Budgeted amounts in respect of approved capital projects which are, due to changed circumstances, not executed at all, can only be viremented by Council.

 - 13.10.5.
 Virements of Conditional Grant funds to purposes outside of that specified in the relevant Conditional Grant framework is not permitted. - 13.10.6.
 Virements of Capital Projects can only be approved between projects of similar funding sources (e.g. MIG to MIG or CRR to CRR). - 13.10.7.
-Motivations for virements should state the reason for the additional amount required. - 13.10.8.
-Due to the mSCOA implementation and possible challenges with classification and interpretation of certain classifications of expenses, virements to amend budgets to be more in line with mSCOA classification will be permitted, subject that any virements must be within a Directorate and comply with requirements as stated above.
+Motivations for virements should state the reason for the additional amount required.